 The work of the Research Assistant will be to support a project investigating the health impacts of climate change in Sub-Saharan Africa, with an initial focus on updating a national level climate risk and vulnerability assessment.
 The role requires experience or expertise in environmental epidemiology, literature review and evidence synthesis, or another related discipline suited to investigating linkages between a changing environment, socio-economic risk factors and human health.
 Initial focus areas will include heat, diarrheal disease and malaria in the country of Togo.
-The position is funded by GIZ.
+The position is funded by the German Society for International Cooperation (GIZ).

 The successful applicant will be involved in the overall development, methodological design, management and execution of the project.
-The applicant will take a leading role on updating and extending a climate change risk and vulnerability assessment report and a supporting role in compilation and analysis of up-to-date data (climate and other environmental factors, socioeconomic risk factors, health outcome data) for use in quantitative modelling of past and future climate change impacts on select human health outcomes in Sub-Saharan Africa.
+The applicant will take a leading role on updating and extending a climate change risk and vulnerability assessment report and a supporting role in compilation and analysis of up-to-date data (climate and other environmental factors, socio-economic risk factors, health outcome data) for use in quantitative modelling of past and future climate change impacts on select human health outcomes in Sub-Saharan Africa.